 “Do you use any tricks besides the old Shure-SM57-in-front-of-an-amp?” he asks.

 On Mics & Miking

 I lied: stick the damn SM57 in front of the amp and be done with it.
 Seriously.
 It’s a tried and true method that’s been used on every type of guitar recording imaginable, with results ranging from perfectly serviceable to absolutely perfect.
 What with the almost infinite variables (distance from SM57 to speaker cone, angle of SM57 to speaker cone, area of cone targeted by said SM57, etc.) it’s a wonder engineers ever bothered to come up with alternatives.

 But you didn’t need me to tell you this; every textbook chapter and every magazine article ever written on the topic of recording electric guitar starts with the old SM57-in-front-of-an-amp.
-And then proceeds to multiple SM57s on an amp, multiple dissimilar mics on an amp, multiple amps, etc., etc., etc. (Check out Dave Martin’s primer in the Feburary 1997 issue for a couple of excellent examples.)
+And then proceeds to multiple SM57s on an amp, multiple dissimilar mics on an amp, multiple amps, etc. There are lots of great articles in this library on that process already.

 Guitar recording technique for commercial contemporary music has become almost canonical, due to both the success of these techniques in capturing desirable guitar sounds and the tendency of earlier successes to influence what is considered desirable by subsequent generations.
 (In other words, if Frank Zappa’s “Inca Roads” had been the mega-hit instead of, say, Deep Purple’s “Smoke on the Water,” we’d all be tipping Pignose amps on their backs and miking them from the ceiling…though I seem to recall that was done with an SM57 anyway.)